unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial15.md

 {% include head.html %}

-# Bayesian Model Fitting - The basic framework
+# Model fitting using MCMC - Fitting a shape model

 In this tutorial we show how the MCMC framework, which was introduced in the previous tutorial can be used for shape model fitting.